 Boron Trichloride as a Soldering Flux

 In addition to its excellent metallurgical properties, boron trichloride can also be used as a filler metal.
-The composition of boron trichloride fluxes varies according to its composition.
-Depending on the amount of boron trifluoride in a flux, it may consist of as much as 50% of a non-uniform organic substance.
+The composition of boron trichloride fluxes varies according to their composition.
+Depending on the amount of boron trifluoride in flux, it may consist of as much as 50% of a non-uniform organic substance.

 Harmful Effects of Boron Trichloride

 Several types of toxicity have been associated with boron trichloride.
 Boron trichloride needs to be treated with care and respect.
-It it is extremely toxic.
+It is extremely toxic.
 It can be harmful if not handled properly.
 Exposure can lead to severe burns and eye damage.
 It is also suspected of damaging fertility and the unborn child.
 Prolonged exposure can cause organ damage.

 Boron Trichloride is Corrosive

 As a colorless gas, Boron trichloride irritates the eyes and mucous membranes.
 It is highly corrosive to metals and tissue,.
 When exposed to intense heat, boron trichloride containers may explode, causing injuries.